words by Melissa Fields

 Hit the Road

 There are three ways to make the 500-ish mile drive between Denver and Salt Lake City, but the most scenic and least problematic is via Interstate 70 to U.S. 40, both westbound (Interstate 80 through Wyoming closes frequently due to weather.)
 If you have the space, load your mountain bike into your car with your skis so you're prepared for your first stop, 3.5 hours from Denver, in Fruita, Colorado.
+And speaking of space, these road trip essentials are a must.
 There (as long as the trails are dry) spend a couple of hours pedaling the super-fun and flowy Horsethief Bench Trail, part of the Kokapelli Trail Network.
 After your ride, hop back on the road to knock out the remaining four hours to Salt Lake City along U.S. 191, Highway 6 and eventually Interstate 15.

 Make Snowbird, located in Little Cottonwood Canyon, your first basecamp.
 There you can stay at the ski-in/ski-out The Cliff Lodge, a modern-Bauhaus-inspired hotel with multiple in-house restaurants and the rooftop Cliff Spa.
 Or spread out in a comfortable condo (with fully outfitted kitchens) at The Lodge or The Inn at Snowbird, located just steps from the lifts.
 For the second half of your stay, move over to Big Cottonwood Canyon’s Solitude Mountain Resort’s Bavarian-esque The Inn at Solitude or a condo at Eagle Springs West, both with access to outdoor pools and hot tubs.

 Ski & Ride